TBrockster/hospital-model/README.md

 | 2 | 2 |
 | 2 | 3 |

 Since this is the first project I have worked on using Python, I was unfamiliar with the options for frameworks, and so I spent a few minutes researching them, and decided on Django for its Django REST Framework module.
-I followed some basic setup guide steps, and begun the work on the TeamMember and Team models.
+I followed some basic setup guide steps, and begun the work on the TeamMember and Team logic.
 I decided to use Pytest for my unit testing, as it is the only Python testing library that I am familiar with.

+I then setup the models and databases, and created the basic outlines for a CRUD API.
+I struggled to attach logic to this, and I was unsure whether it belonged in the Model, or the View, or even in its own layer.
+While I did not get this to work, I have left my thought process in a block comment on lines 27-57 in teamModel/views.py.

 ## Still To Do